i-am-bee/bee-agent-framework-starter/README.md

 > - [Rancher](https://www.rancher.com/) - macOS users may want to use VZ instead of QEMU
 > - [Podman](https://podman.io/) - requires [compose](https://podman-desktop.io/docs/compose/setting-up-compose) and **rootful machine** (if your current machine is rootless, please create a new one)

-Get full visibility of the agent's inner working via our observability stack.

-- The [MLFlow](https://mlflow.org/) is used as UI for observability.
-- The [Bee Observe](https://github.com/i-am-bee/bee-observe) is the main Open-source observability service for Bee Agent Framework.
-- The [Bee Observe Connector](https://github.com/i-am-bee/bee-observe-connector) is the observability connector for Bee Agent Framework

-Configuration (ENV variables) can be found [here](./infra/observe/.env.docker).

 ## Code interpreter

 ### Instructions